percona/percona-server-mongodb-operator/source/private.rst

 As it is mentioned in
 `backups <https://percona.github.io/percona-server-mongodb-operator/configure/backups>`__
-any cloud storage which implements the S3 API can be used for backups - as third-party one, so your own.
-The most simple way to setup and use such storage on Kubernetes or OpenShift is
+any cloud storage which implements the S3 API can be used for backups.
+The one way to setup and implement the S3 API storage on Kubernetes or OpenShift is
 `Minio <https://www.minio.io/>`__ - the S3-compatible object storage
 server deployed via Docker on your own infrastructure.

 Setting up Minio to be used with Percona Server for MongoDB Operator backups involves following steps:

-1. First of all, install Minio in your Kubernetes or OpenShift environment and create the correspondent Kubernetes Service as
+1. Install Minio in your Kubernetes or OpenShift environment and create the correspondent Kubernetes Service as
    follows: